How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 So it’s little things like this, if you have a misunderstanding, that can create a huge amount of hostility.
 I’ve had parents assume that a therapist or service provider did not attend an IEP meeting because they “don’t like me or my child.”

-Chances are, they have a large case load and don’t have the time in their schedule to attend and instead send a report.
+Chances are, they have a large caseload and don’t have the time in their schedule to attend and instead send a report.
 But little things like this can quickly grow into big problems.

 Never assume intent.

 Your child’s teachers and therapists provide daily classroom insight into your child’s goals and successes.
-Also present for a meeting will be an administrator (LEA) and a special education teacher from within the school.
+Also present for the meeting will be an administrator (LEA) and a special education teacher from within the school.
 But, while both a special ed and gen ed teacher are mandated IEP team members for an IEP meeting, it does not have to be your child’s teachers.

 Again, best practice!
 But not required.
-Sometimes things come up when a teacher cannot attend the IEP meeting.
+Sometimes, things come up when a teacher cannot attend the IEP meeting.

 Everyone on the IEP team should be working together to give you data and observations from your child’s individualized education program so you can understand and assist with their goals.